changzeng/Patricia/README.md

 ====
 The reaseon of why I decided to design an interpreter is I want to know how compiler works.Even though I have studied *<font color="red">The Theory Of Compiler</font>* still I have no idea about what compiler exactly works until I have written my first compiler followed by a blog.<br>
 This is the address of that blog *[Let’s Build A Simple Interpreter by Ruslan Spivak](https://ruslanspivak.com/lsbasi-part1/)*.If you have ever read both my blog and this blog you'll know the theory behind these two interpreter is same.But my interpreter is more complex cause I have added more grammer rules.<br>
-Besides,I beleve the theory of compiler is related with both NLP and NLU.All of their goals are extract infromation from plain text.To make computer understand our languages.We must convert our language to another format which computer can process.So this can be though as a process to convert a language to another language.That is what compiler indeed do.
+Besides,I beleve the theory of compiler is related with both NLP and NLU.All of their goals are extract infromation from plain text.To make computer understand our languages.We must convert our language to another format which computer can process.So this can be though as a process to convert a language to another language.That is what compiler indeed do.<br>
 Lexer
 ---
 The functionality of Lexer is to convert the source code to seperate tokens one by one.Token is minimum meaningful unit of the source code.<br>
-The core function of Lexer is getNextToken().Rather than obtained all tokens instantly our interpreter only take one token at each time.Since obtained all tokens instantly in expensive and unnecessary cause we need allocate a block of memory to store them.If the source code is very very long when only decide to call the lexer the memory was run out no mention to parse the programe.
+The core function of Lexer is getNextToken().Rather than obtained all tokens instantly our interpreter only take one token at each time.Since obtained all tokens instantly in expensive and unnecessary cause we need allocate a block of memory to store them.If the source code is very very long when only decide to call the lexer the memory was run out no mention to parse the programe.<br>
 Paerser
 ---
 The functionality of Parser is using the tokens to build an abstract syntax tree(AST).<br>